Barnaby Robson

 The loop

 Brainstorm → Plan → Work → Review → Compound, then repeat.
-The fourth step is the one most AI coding setups skip.
+Compound is the step most AI coding setups skip.

 Brainstorm